 The Associate in Applied Science (AAS) in Linux Networking Administration program is designed to help to prepare students for a variety of industry recognized Linux certification exams as well as provide practical hands-on skills for the work place.
 The program includes a core of Linux classes including Linux Operating System Basics, System Administration, Network Administration and Network Security.
 These classes will help develop a student’s knowledge and skill level in preparation for employment or to improve current professional skills.

-You must earn a grade of "C" or better in all courses required within the program.
+You must earn a grade of C or better in all courses required within the program.

-For more information, contact an Academic Advisor or the Program Director.
+For assistance with course selection, contact an Academic Advisor or the Program Director.

 Apply for graduation when enrolling for your final semester.